Framebuffers

 What’s Next?

 In lines and triangles, we’ll implement Bresenham’s line algorithm in Verilog and create lines, triangles, and even a cube (our first sort-of 3D).
-Check out demos and tutorials for more FPGA projects.
+You can also check out my FPGA & RISC-V Tutorials.